Arianna19/cart263-2024/finalProject/finalProject/README.md

+////List to just keep me in track in what I want to accomplish////

 1. Be able to choose the colour of the stroke by clicking on circles
 2. Be able to choose the width of the stroke (three different types of widths)